ElitistStone20/Topic_Classification/README.md

 - matplotlib
 - numpy

-Ensure the BBC dataset is inserted in the main directory of the project.
-Keep the 'bbc' folder and all its sub folders intact
+Unzip the BBC dataset in the main directory of the Python project.
+Ensure all subfolders remain intact, with no name changes.

 Once set up, run main.py and follow the text output to execute desired functions